Zainab Damilola Alabi

-Zainab Damilola Alabi (born 16 October 2002) is Nigerian badminton player.
+Zainab Damilola Alabi (born 16 October 2002) is a Nigerian badminton player.
 She participated in major badminton events at both local and international level.
 As a junior player, she won three bronze medals at the 2018 African Youth Games held in Algiers, Algeria.
 Alabi then won the women's singles bronze medal at the 2019 African Championships, and also the mixed team gold medal at the 2019 Rabat African Games.